nus-cs2103-AY2021S2/tp/docs/tutorials/TracingCode.md

    <div markdown="span" class="alert alert-primary">:bulb: **Tip:** Sometimes you might end up stepping into functions that are not of interest.
 Simply `step out` of them\!
    </div>

-1. The rest of the method seems to exhaustively check for the existence of each possible parameter of the `edit` command and store any possible changes in an `EditPersonDescriptor`.
-Recall that we can verify the contents of `editPersonDesciptor` through the `Variable` tool window.<br>
+1. The rest of the method seems to exhaustively check for the existence of each possible parameter of the `edit` command and store any possible changes in an `EditContactDescriptor`.
+Recall that we can verify the contents of `editContactDesciptor` through the `Variable` tool window.<br>
    ![EditCommand](../images/tracing/EditCommand.png)

 1. Let’s continue stepping through until we return to `LogicManager#execute()`.